Is Germany's industrial economic model in danger? – DW – 02/19/2025

 German industrial production peaked in 2018 well before recent shocks like the COVID pandemic, supply chain problems and the European energy crisis, says Klaus-Jürgen Gern, a researcher at the Kiel Institute for the World Economy.
 Last year, German industrial production was down by 4.5%.

 This weakness is broad, but "particularly pronounced in German core export industries automobiles and machinery," Gern told DW.
-Pharmaceuticals, aircraft and ships are a few of the positive exceptions to this decline.
+Pharmaceuticals, aircraft and ships are a few positive exceptions to this decline.

-Gern says problems like regulatory burdens, declining public infrastructure and a general uncertainty around economic policy are home grown.
+Gern says problems like regulatory burdens, declining public infrastructure, and general uncertainty around economic policy are homegrown.
 But he points to an additional problem: demographics.

 "As the baby boomer generation is leaving the labor market over the next 5-10 years the lack of skilled workers that was already a severe problem in recent years will only increase, which makes companies think twice about investments in domestic production capacities," Gern said.